einaudi/EL14-rotational-stage-controller/README.md

 Device can be triggered on pin D6 which calls external interrupt handling routine.
 This function stops current job of the nodeMCU and moves the stage to `angle_min` position (this function can be changed in the software).
 This mode should be used when all other requests are done and device is ready as it may interfere with the request handling.
 It is useful when one wants to have precise timing of the rotation.

 ### Flashing new software
 Flashing new software faces the same problems as power up part - serial communication cross.
 For the upload of new software the devices should be disconnected.
-Current software in PlatfromIO project can be downloaded [here](https://drive.google.com/drive/folders/1zUkqIa4bSzibQwh4zjUx1g9AN25MgS32?usp=sharing).
+Current software in PlatfromIO project can be downloaded from gDrive [here](https://drive.google.com/drive/folders/1zUkqIa4bSzibQwh4zjUx1g9AN25MgS32?usp=sharing) or from github [here](https://github.com/einaudi/EL14-rotational-stage-controller.git).

 ## Available server paths
 ### `home`